 Kootek also ships a bunch of cable ties along with the sleeves to makes the process of binding all the cables and easy affair.

 These cable sleeves come in White and Black.
 If you are apprehensive about using the white part, you have to reverse the material.
 And the velcro at the edges does the rest of the trick.

 More importantly, both the sleeve and cable ties are sturdy and durable.
 Plus, the adhesion of the velcro is adequate, something which the users have liked about this sleeve.

 The Joto cable sleeves are one of the most popular sleeves out there, all thanks to their durability, versatility of usage, and, of course, the no pain installation process.
-These sleeves have managed to procure around 4.6-stars out of 5, out of some 3,000 reviews on Amazon.
+These sleeves have managed to procure some rave reviews on Amazon.

 Made of neoprene, they can be easily wrapped around cables and wires to give them an organized look.
 Each sleeve measures around 130-inch, and like their counterpart above, they can be cut as per your preference.

 Furthermore, you can also cut holes in the middle to let out cables midway.
 The diameter of the sleeve measures around 1.5-inch and is good enough to hold around five cables of moderate thickness.

 However, unlike the one above, the Joto cable sleeves do not come with velcro strips.
 Instead, there’s a neat zipper along the edge.
 So, if you need to take out a couple of wires, simply pull down the zipper.

 Also, the extra shielding protects the cords from being chewed on by pets.